Geek & Gorgeous Liquid Hydration

 Once oxidized, panthenol converts to pantothenic acid.
 Panthothenic acid is found in all living cells.

-Learn more about PanthenolWe don't have a description for Peg/Ppg/Polybutylene Glycol-8/5/3 Glycerin yet.
+Learn more about PanthenolWe don't have a description for PEG/PPG/Polybutylene Glycol-8/5/3 Glycerin yet.

-Sodium PCA is the sodium salt of pyroglutamic acid and is naturally occurring on human skin.
+Sodium PCA is the sodium salt of pyroglutamic acid.
+It is naturally occurring in our skin's natural moisturizing factors where it works to maintain hydration.

 The PCA stands for pyrrolidone carboxylic acid, a natural amino acid derivative.

-Sodium PCA is a has conditioning, anti-inflammatory, and humectant properties.
+This ingredient has skin conditioning, anti-inflammatory, and humectant properties.
 Humectants help hydrate your skin by drawing moisture from the air.
 This helps keep your skin moisturized.

 Learn more about Sodium PCADiglycerin is a humectant.
 It is derived from glycerin, which is naturally found in your skin.